 1. What advice would you give to Frank about his team member, Jason?

 I would be concerned about the well-being of my co-worker’s team member.
-I would inform him that it sounds like his team member might be experiencing personal problems, which may be impacting his behaviour and potentially his mental health.
+I would inform him that it sounds like his team member might be experiencing personal problems, which may be impacting his behavior and potentially his mental health.
 It may also be that Jason’s job satisfaction has declined recently, leading him to distance himself somewhat from his work and co-workers.
 However, I would caution against making assumptions and encourage Frank to speak with Jason in a private and non-judgmental manner.
 I would suggest that he share his concerns with Jason and give him an opportunity to share any personal struggles with him if he is comfortable doing so.
 There could be alternative explanations for his recent behaviour, such as a new and/or untreated medical condition, in conjunction with trying to maintain a semblance of privacy.
 If his team member is experiencing personal problems at home, Frank can offer him support and refer him to counselling.
 In any case, it is important to address the issue for Jason’s sake, in the interest of his own well-being, and to help him see that he is supported by his team.

 2. Do you agree that taking any additional action in this situation would be considered “overstepping boundaries”?
 Why or why not?